-The subject property is served by McNulty water.
-City sewer capacities are adequate to serve the subject property.
+City water sewer capacities are adequate to serve the subject property.
 This is explained above.
 The existing development is adequately served.

 • Statewide Planning Goal 12: Transportation.

 Goal 12 requires cities, counties, metropolitan planning organizations, and ODOT to provide and encourage a "safe, convenient and economic transportation system."
 This is accomplished through development of Transportation System Plans based on inventories of local, regional and state transportation needs.
 Goal 12 is implemented through OAR 660, Division 12, also known as the Transportation Planning Rule ("TPR").
 The TPR contains numerous requirements governing transportation planning and project development.